camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

 - The `Request Body` is mapped to a local variable via an `input parameter`
 - The `Result Variable` is mapped into a process variable via an `output parameter`

-The task type is hidden to the user, and other properties are editable by the user through the properties panel as shown in the following screenshot:
+The task type is hidden to the user.
+Properties specified in the template can be edited through the properties panel as shown in the following screenshot:

 ![Custom Fields](./img/overview.png)